sympy/sympy/doc/src/guides/solving/solve-numerically.md

 Solving numerically is useful if:
 - You only need a numeric solution, not a symbolic one
-- A closed-form solution is not available or is overly complicated
+- A closed-form solution is not available or is overly complicated *Link to Numeric solutions by Choice once Solving Guidance merged*

 {func}`~.solve` and {func}`~.solveset` will not try to find a numeric solution, only a mathematically-exact symbolic solution.
 So if you want a numeric